PreziosiRaffaele/move-qcp/messages/cpq.qcp.create.md

 Create the QCP folder structure.

-# flags.path.summary
+# flags.outputdir.summary

-The path for the QCP.
+Directory path to store the QCP.
+Default is the current directory.

-# flags.qcpname.summary
+# flags.name.summary

 The name of the QCP.